 - 20.1.
-Once the implementation period has been exhausted, should the employee's post remain displaced, the at-risk employee will be invited to a formal redeployment meeting to be placed formally on notice of redundancy. - 20.2.
-To ensure consistency across the Trust, the manager who chairs the meeting with the employee where redundancy termination is discussed should have the authority to dismiss.
-The employee will be entitled to representation at this meeting. - 20.3.
-The purpose of this meeting is to discuss potential roles the Trust would consider to be suitable alternatives and the employee's responsibility to actively seek redeployment opportunities during the redeployment period, including any support they may require in doing so.
-The meeting will include:

-- any information required for inclusion on the redeployment register. - any personal information such as childcare or other caring responsibilities. any formal flexible working arrangements in place. - any issues around the geography/distances involved in the proposed changes and travel requirements. - any issues relating to the Equality Act i.e. disability. - any additional support or training needs in the light of new posts and their identified competencies. - the initial preferences of the member of staff concerning the type of work they would be interested in. - 20.4.
+Once the implementation period has been exhausted, should the colleague's post remain displaced, the at-risk colleague will be invited to a formal redeployment meeting to be placed formally on notice of redundancy. - 20.2.
+To ensure consistency across the Trust, the manager who chairs the meeting with the colleague where redundancy termination is discussed should have the authority to dismiss.
+The colleague will be entitled to representation at this meeting. - 20.3.
+The purpose of this meeting is to discuss potential roles the Trust would consider to be suitable alternatives and the colleague's responsibility to actively seek redeployment opportunities during the redeployment period, including any support they may require in doing so.
+The meeting will include: - Any information required for inclusion on the redeployment register. - Any personal information such as childcare or other caring responsibilities. - Any formal flexible working arrangements in place. - Any issues around the geography/distances involved in the proposed changes and travel requirements. - Any issues relating to the Equality Act i.e. disability. - Any additional support or training needs in the light of new posts and their identified competencies. - The initial preferences of the colleagues concerning the type of work they would be interested in. - 20.4.
 Wherever reasonably possible, every attempt will be made to find suitable alternative employment and avoid redundancies in order to ensure that business critical skills and experience are not lost. - 20.5.
-If, as a result of accepting another post as an alternative to redundancy, there is a requirement for an employee to change base, then the employee may be reimbursed their extra daily travelling expenses, in accordance with section 17 National Terms and Conditions of Service Handbook and the Trust's Pay Protection Policy.
+If, as a result of accepting another post as an alternative to redundancy, there is a requirement for a colleague to change base, then the colleague may be reimbursed their extra daily travelling expenses, in accordance with section 17 National Terms and Conditions of Service Handbook and the Trust's Pay Protection Policy.
 There is no facility for any paid travel time at the start and/or end of the working day. - 20.6.
-A Redeployment Form will be sent to the member of staff in advance of the meeting.
-The member of staff is encouraged to complete as much of the form as possible and bring it to the meeting for discussion and sign off.
+A Redeployment Form will be sent to the colleagues in advance of the meeting.
+The colleague is encouraged to complete as much of the form as possible and bring it to the meeting for discussion and sign off.
 Alternatively, the form can be started and then completed in the meeting. - 20.7.
 The completed Redeployment Form must be sent to the HR Recruitment Team, Line Manager and HR Representative.
-The HR Recruitment Team will add the relevant details to the redeployment register held on TRAC. - 20.8.
-The Line Manager will schedule regular updates with the employee and HR representative throughout the redeployment period, ideally at a minimum of once every fortnight.
+The HR Recruitment Team will add the relevant details to the redeployment register held on TRAC.

+20.8.
+The Line Manager will schedule regular updates with the colleague and HR representative throughout the redeployment period, ideally at a minimum of once every fortnight.
 The updates can take place either face-to-face or telephone/email.